PNDeb/pinenote-debian-image/README.md

 Pre-built kernel images/.deb files can be found here: https://github.com/m-weigand/linux/releases

-Take a look at the gihtub action and Docker files in the `description` branch of  https://github.com/m-weigand/linux for more information on kernel compilation and preparation.
+Take a look at the github action and Docker files in the `description` branch of  https://github.com/m-weigand/linux for more information on kernel compilation and preparation.